Skip to content

 India's evidentiary framework.
 The BSA 2023 does not specify a reporting format for trace-evidence expert opinions, and Indian courts have not adopted a formal LR framework for paint comparison.
 Expert witnesses in Indian sessions courts typically present their conclusions in categorical terms consistent with the NAS 2009 report recommendations adapted for local practice.
 The Bharatiya Sakshya Adhiniyam § 23 requires that the court be satisfied that the expert's opinion is relevant and based on knowledge in the relevant field; this is a relevance test, not a methodology-validity test.
 However, the Supreme Court's emphasis on scientific rigor in technical expert evidence, expressed in cases including State of Himachal Pradesh v.
 Jai Lal (1999) and subsequent High Court decisions, means that an examiner who can articulate a probability-based opinion under cross-examination is in a stronger position than one who relies purely on categorical language.

 Experienced defence attorneys and prosecution counsel in the US, UK, and Australia have developed a standard set of cross-examination vectors for paint-comparison evidence.
-Understanding these vulnerabilities allows forensic scientists to address them in the examination report, pre-empting the most damaging lines of questioning.
+Forensic scientists can address each of these vulnerabilities in the examination report, reducing exposure during cross-examination.

 Failure to perform a direct comparison.
 The most common and most easily attacked weakness is a report that relies entirely on a PDQ or EUCAP database match without a direct comparison between the questioned chip and a physical sample from the suspect vehicle.
 A database match identifies a formulation class; it does not identify a specific vehicle.
 If the suspect vehicle's paint was not sampled, any comparison opinion is limited to "consistent with the make/model/year range" and cannot support identification of a specific vehicle.
 Defence counsel routinely asks: "Did you compare the chip against a sample from this specific vehicle?"
 A "no" answer significantly reduces the weight of the opinion.